-Prerequisite: MATH 51 or MATH 4.
+Prerequisite: MATH 51 or MATH 4 with a grade of "C" or better.
 Course Advisory: SCC minimum English standard.
-PHYS 2 covers the study of motion, energy, momentum, gravitation, solids, fluids, thermodynamics and the gaseous state, vibration, wave motion, and sound.
-Homework problem solutions and written tests, including a comprehensive final exam, will be used to evaluate student success.
-Experiments relating to the topics covered will be performed and students will hand in weekly reports analyzing the experiments.
+PHYS 2 & 4, a two-semester sequence in introductory physics using math through trigonometry, is recommended for teachers, technicians, pre-dentistry, premedical, and biology majors, and others who need a general physics course.
+It covers the study of motion, energy, momentum, gravitation, solids, fluids, thermodynamics and the gaseous state, vibration, wave motion, and sound.
+Experiments relating to the topics covered will be performed and students will analyze the experiments.
 (CAN PHYS 2) (PHYS 2 & 4 = CAN PHYS SEQ A).
 Four hours lecture/discussion, three hours lab.